mackorone/mackorone.github.io/_posts/2021-02-23-my-lasik-experience.md

 My post-op routine is relatively straightforward.
 I'm not allowed to rub my eyes, and I sleep with protective goggles to ensure I don't do so mid-slumber.
-I use prescribed anti-inflammatory and anti-biotic eye drops twice a day, and over-the-counter [Refresh Plus](https://www.refreshbrand.com/Products/refresh-plus) preservative-free lubricating eye drops every two hours.
+I use prescribed anti-inflammatory and antibiotic eye drops twice a day, and over-the-counter [Refresh Plus](https://www.refreshbrand.com/Products/refresh-plus) preservative-free lubricating eye drops every two hours.
 After a few more days, I'll stop using the first two kinds of drops and reduce the lubricating drops to